Statuses in Latin with translation. Quotes in Latin with translation

 One of the provisions of formal logic.

-I'm afraid of the Danes, even those who bring gifts.
+I am afraid of the Danaans, even those who bring gifts.

-The words of the priest Laocoön, referring to a huge wooden horse built by the Greeks (Danaans) allegedly as a gift to Minerva.
+Words of the priest Laocoon, referring to a huge wooden horse, built by the Greeks (Danaans) supposedly as a gift to Minerva.

 151. Totus mundus agit histriōnem.